sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set2.md

 ## what is master and slave in jenkins?
+In Jenkins, the terms "master" and "slave" refer to the architecture used for distributed builds and workload management.
+The "master" is the central Jenkins server that manages job scheduling, configuration, and user interactions, while "slaves" are remote machines or nodes that execute build jobs delegated by the master.
+This distributed setup allows Jenkins to distribute workloads, improve scalability, and execute builds on various platforms, enhancing overall efficiency and resource utilization.

 ## If master job is failed then what will you do in jenkins